buckbeak99/Asif_Mesbah/README.md

 # Hi There <img src="https://i.imgur.com/GNz3qCl.gif" width="30px">
 I am **Md Mesbah Uddin Waheed**.
+I am a Researcher and an Engineer.
 I used to listen to music a lot.

-- 🔭 I’m currently studying on Shahjalal University of science and technology
+- 🔭 I completed my BSc(engg) degree from Shahjalal University of science and technology
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any blockchain based research and development
+- 👯 Currently I am working on some R&D projects in Blockchain Technology Domain
 - 😄 Pronouns: He / His
-- - 🌱 I’m currently learning Nodejs and Docker
 - ⚡ Fun fact: My existence....
 Our existence !!

 ### My primary hobbies are: